Huncho679/Final/README.md

    - You will receive an indication in the console when the server and database have successfully started.

 3. **Start the Todo List Application**:
-   - Navigate to the "Client" folder within the "Final" directory.
+   - Navigate to the "Client" folder.
    - Open a terminal within the "Client" directory.
    - Execute the following command to start the Todo List application:
      ```bash